top of page

 4. To organize training activities on participatory appraisal methodologies for local counterparts

-5. To lead, prepare and facilitate the capacity building plane for the local Red Crescent and local NGOs in the field of Psychosocial Support.
+5. To lead, prepare and facilitate the capacity-building plan for the local Red Crescent and local NGOs in the field of Psychosocial Support.

-6. To build, train and manage a network of volunteers in the each camp and assign duties according to their skills, education and experience.
+6. To build, train and manage a network of volunteers in each camp and assign duties according to their skills, education, and experience.

 7. Prepare a variety of monthly and quarterly reports on program activities and operations and gather statistical data as needed or requested